AdobeDocs/experience-manager-screens.en/help/user-guide/embedding-react-app.md

    ![screen_shot_2019-02-15at100555am](assets/screen_shot_2019-02-15at100555am.png)

-1. Drag and drop the **Embedded Page** component , or reuse the existing component in an application channel, and click the home page under the mysamplespa application, for example, ***/content/mysamplespa/en/home***.
+1. Drag and drop the **Embedded Page** component, or reuse the existing component in an application channel, and click the home page under the mysamplespa application, for example, ***/content/mysamplespa/en/home***.

    ![screen_shot_2019-02-15at101104am](assets/screen_shot_2019-02-15at101104am.png)